-Erlanger announced last week organizational changes were in the works after the departure of CEO Jim Brexler on Dec.
+Last week, Erlanger announced organizational changes were in the works after the departure of former CEO Jim Brexler on Dec.
 31. Erlanger trustees approved a $728,000 severance package for Brexler on Jan.
 9.

-According to the announcement sent out Monday, Erlanger Chief Compliance Officer Alana Sullivan and Chief Legal Officer Dale Hetzler continue to report to Erlanger’s board of trustees, with an indirect reporting role to Woodard-Thompson, the announcement said.
+According to the announcement sent out Monday, Erlanger Chief Compliance Officer Alana Sullivan and Chief Legal Officer Dale Hetzler continue to report to Erlanger's board of trustees, with an indirect reporting role to Woodard-Thompson.

 The remaining executive team will be structured into four primary divisions.

-Gregg Gentry, who previously headed human resources, will serve as chief administrative officer; Dr. Cy Huffman as chief quality officer/chief medical officer; Britt Tabor as chief financial officer and Lynn Whisman as chief operating officer and be responsible for all five of Erlanger's campuses, in addition to being chief nursing officer.
+Gregg Gentry, who previously headed human resources, will serve as chief administrative officer.
+Dr. Cy Huffman adds chief quality officer to his job as chief medical officer.
+Britt Tabor will remain chief financial officer, while Lynn Whisman will serve as chief operating officer and be responsible for all five of Erlanger's campuses, in addition to being chief nursing officer.